He (letter): Pronunciation

-Hei, along with Aleph, Ayin, Reish, and Khet, cannot receive a dagesh.
+Hei, along with Aleph, Ayin, Reish, and Chet, cannot receive a dagesh.
 Nonetheless, it does receive a marking identical to the dagesh, to form Hei-mappiq.
-Although indistinguishable for most modern speakers or readers of Hebrew, the mapiq is placed in a word-final Hei to indicate that the letter is not merely a mater lectionis but the consonant should be aspirated in that position.
+Although indistinguishable for most modern speakers or readers of Hebrew, the mapiq is placed in a word-final Hei to indicate that the letter is not merely a mater lectionis but that the consonant should be aspirated in that position.
 It is generally used in Hebrew to indicate the third-person feminine singular genitive marker.
 Today, such a pronunciation only occurs in religious contexts and even then often only by careful readers of the scriptures.

 Significance of He

 In gematria, He symbolizes the number five, and when used at the beginning of Hebrew years, it means 5000 (e.g. התשנ״ד in numbers would be the date 5754).

 Attached to words, He may have three possible meanings: